caderek/arrows/packages/multimethod/README.md

 Multimethod library provides a tiny set of higher-order functions to create powerful, immutable multimethods - in a functional way.

-The library has **built-in type definitions**, which provides an excellent IDE support.
+The library has **built-in type definitions**, which provide an excellent IDE support.

 ## Installation